-Flubber is a 1997 movie starring Robin Williams, and a remake of 1961's The Absent-Minded Professor.Williams plays Professor Phillip Brainard, an Absent-Minded Professor-type searching for an energy-based scientific breakthrough in order to save his college from closing for lack of funding.
+Medfield College professor Philip Brainard (Williams), an Absent-Minded Professor-type, is searching for an energy-based scientific breakthrough in order to save the college from closing for lack of funding.
 He stumbles across such a creation in the form of "flying rubber" (the eponymous "flubber"), a physics-defying green rubber-like substance that can somehow both bounce with inexhaustable kinetic energy and defy gravity.
-With it and the help of his Robot Buddy, Weebo, Brainard hopes to save his college and his relationship with his long-suffering fiancee Dr. Sara Jean Reynolds (Marcia Gay Harden), while fending off an Obviously Evil rival and his corrupt Dean, who try to steal Flubber for themselves.
+With it and the help of his Robot Buddy, Weebo (Jodi Benson), Brainard hopes to save his college and his relationship with his long-suffering fiancee Dr. Sara Jean Reynolds (Marcia Gay Harden), while fending off an Obviously Evil rival Wilson Croft (Christopher McDonald) and a corrupt college sponsor named Chester Hoenicker (Raymond J. Berry), who try to steal Flubber for themselves.

 Flubber contains examples of the following tropes: